This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Butter – Helps the crust stay together and imparts a buttery flavor.
 Make sure it’s unsalted, though you can add a pinch of salt to the crust if you want to for balance.

-- Granulated Sweetener – This is probably the number one question I get.
+- Granulated Sugar Substitute – This is probably the number one question I get.
 Can I make it with stevia?
 Granulated erythritol?
 Monk fruit?
 Sucralose?
 Something else?
 Here’s what you need to know:

 - My top recommendation for the crust is Besti Monk Fruit Allulose Blend.
 It tastes just like sugar, with no aftertaste or cooling effect, and makes for a more buttery crust texture compared to other sweeteners.

 - Other sweeteners will work if that’s what you have.
 Unlike the filling, the almond flour cheesecake crust recipe is not very finicky and will also work using erythritol, xylitol, or an erythritol blend (most brands of monk fruit or stevia are actually blended with erythritol).
-Check the conversion calculator in my keto sweetener guide for amounts to use if you choose something other than Besti.
+Check the sweetener conversion chart for amounts to use if you choose something other than Besti.

 - Powdered sweetener is also fine for the crust, if you just want to buy fewer products, but otherwise it has no advantage for the crust.

 - Don’t use liquid or concentrated sweeteners (like pure stevia or pure monk fruit).
 Both will make the crust too runny.